A guide to making your travel dreams a beautiful reality

 You can travel for free or at a reasonable cost and live your travel dreams!

-With the five examples of our savings from the trips we noted above, you can see what many spend on daily lunch, and coffee could take you on a fantastic lifetime trip.
-Even if you are that person putting aside some dollars each week along with rewards and miles, you can travel affordably.
+With the five examples of our savings from the trips we noted above, you can see that what many spend on daily lunch and coffee could take you on a fantastic lifetime trip.
+Even if you are that person putting aside some dollars each week, along with rewards and miles, you can travel affordably.
 This is not out of most people’s reach.
 With a plan, it may take a couple of years to build up enough points, but you learn the ropes before you know it.

 You have even greater control if you are okay with lower-rated hotels, are willing to fly economy, and don’t pre-assign your seats.
 If you are not into eating out all the time, you can get into some local grocery stores and save a ton of money.
 If you are willing to take public transportation, you can save on rental cars, gas, parking, and tolls.
 Imagine how low some of our numbers could have been if we had done that!